Git Submodule

 In this short blog post, I will talk about the basic protocols of using git submodule correctly in our projects in practice.
 For more comprehensive usages, please go to the reference section.

-Create Submodules in Our Own Git Projects
+Create Submodules In Our Own Git Projects

 We will use git submodule add to create submodules in our own Git projects.